 If you are bothered by your large breasts, are a nonsmoker, and are at a stable and healthy weight, you are likely a good candidate for breast reduction.
 You’ll discuss your goals for breast reduction surgery during a consultation with our board-certified plastic surgeon to create the right surgical plan for you.

 Because breast reduction surgery improves back and shoulder pain, among other issues, it can be covered by some health insurance plans.
-However, most insurance providers require proof that you have tried other solutions— such as physical therapy— without success before you turn to surgery.
-We encourage each patient to discuss their coverage with their insurance provider before their consultation in order to maximize your benefits.
+However, most insurance providers require proof that you have tried other solutions, such as physical therapy, without success before you turn to surgery.
+We encourage each patient to discuss their coverage with their insurance provider before their consultation in order to maximize their benefits.

-How many cup sizes can you go down with breast reduction?
+- How many cup sizes can you go down with a breast reduction?

 Your cup size after breast reduction will vary based on several factors.
-Your plastic surgeon will help you select a size that both relieve your problems and flatters your figure.
+Your plastic surgeon will help you select a size that relieves your problems and flatters your figure.
 That being said, most breast reduction patients go down about two cup sizes after surgery.